guigolab/grape-nf/docs/quickstart.rst

 Run the pipeline
 ----------------

-Here is a simple example of the command to run the pipeline:
+Here is a simple example of how you can run the pipeline:

 .. code-block:: bash

-    $ nextflow -bg run grape-pipeline.nf --index input-files.tsv --genome refs/hg38.AXYM.fa --annotation refs/gencode.v21.annotation.AXYM.gtf --rg-platform ILLUMINA --rg-center-name CRG -resume 2>&1 > pipeline.log
+    $ nextflow -bg run grape --index input-files.tsv --genome refs/hg38.AXYM.fa --annotation refs/gencode.v21.annotation.AXYM.gtf --rg-platform ILLUMINA --rg-center-name CRG -resume 2>&1 > pipeline.log

 By default the pipeline execution will stop as far as one of the processes fails.
-To change this behaviour you can use the ``--error-strategy`` option.
-For example to ignore errors and keep processing use ``--errror-strategy ignore``.
+To change this behaviour you can use the `errorStrategy directive <http://www.nextflow.io/docs/latest/process.html#errorstrategy>`_ of Nextflow processes.
+You can also specify it on command line.
+For example, to ignore errors and keep processing you can use ``-process.errorStrategy=ignore``.

-It is possible to run only some of the pipeline steps using the option ``--steps``.
-For example the following command will only run the ``mappping`` and ``quantification`` steps:
+It is also possible to run a subset of pipeline steps using the option ``--steps``.
+For example, the following command will only run the ``mappping`` and ``quantification`` steps:

 .. code-block:: bash

-   $ nextflow -bg run grape-pipeline.nf --steps mapping,quantification --index input-files.tsv --genome refs/hg38.AXYM.fa --annotation refs/gencode.v21.annotation.AXYM.gtf --rg-platform ILLUMINA --rg-center-name CRG -resume 2>&1 > pipeline.log
+   $ nextflow -bg run grape --steps mapping,quantification --index input-files.tsv --genome refs/hg38.AXYM.fa --annotation refs/gencode.v21.annotation.AXYM.gtf --rg-platform ILLUMINA --rg-center-name CRG -resume 2>&1 > pipeline.log

 Stop the pipeline
 -----------------

-To stop a running pipeline just run the following command:
+To stop a running pipeline just run the following command from within the pipeline base directory:

 .. code-block:: bash

     $ kill $(cat .nextflow.pid)

-.. note:: If you run multiple pipelines within the same folder (e.g. for different genders), the file ``.nextflow.pid`` will contain only the pid of the last Nextflow pipeline (*while all pipelines will still be running*).
-In that case you will need to manually look for the pid and kill the corresponding process.
-Since this approach can be quite confusing it is strongly discouraged for the moment.
-The problem has been reported and it is likely to be fixed in a next release.
+.. note:: If you run multiple pipelines within the same folder (e.g. for different genders), please use the `NXF_PID_FILE <http://www.nextflow.io/docs/latest/config.html#environment-variables>`_ environment variable.

 Job monitoring
 ---------------